 Deferred Inflows of Resources - This separate financial statement element represents an acquisition of net assets by the District that is applicable to a future reporting period.
-Deferred inflows of resources in the governmental fund financial statements include property taxes earned but not available as current financial resources.
+Deferred inflows of resources in the governmental fund financial statements include property taxes earned but not available as current financial resources and pension-related and OPEB-related items.

-Assets, Liabilities and Fund Balance / Net Position (Continued)
+Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Fund Balance / Net Position (Continued)